withoutboats/rfcs/text/0000-async_await.md

    methods in object-safe traits.
 This is a special case of supporting `impl Trait` in object-safe traits (probably by boxing the return type in the object case), a feature we want separately from `async fn`.
-3. It has been proposed that we support `async fn` which return streams.
+3. It has been proposed that we support `async fn` which return `Stream`s.
-   However, this mean that the semantics of the internal function would differ significantly between those which return futures and streams.
+   However, this mean that the semantics of the internal function would differ significantly between those which return `Future`s and `Stream`s.
 As discussed in the unresolved questions section, a solution based on generators and `async` generators seems more promising.